 - Essential Tips On Mold Inspection And Removal

-After taping the floor of the trench, you are ready to put in the base.
-For a small wall all you need for a sufficient base is 1 inch of coarse sand.
+After taping the floor of the trench, you are ready to put it in the base.
+For a small wall, all you need for a sufficient base is 1 inch of coarse sand.
 Place sand in the trench and level it by smoothing it out.
-On the other hand tall walls need a rigid base almost 4 inches thick.
-For a rigid base use Pavestone Paver Base or prepare a 6:1 mixture of dry sand and cement making sure that it is well blended.
+On the other hand, tall walls need a rigid base almost 4 inches thick.
+For a rigid base, use Pavestone Paver Base or prepare a 6:1 mixture of dry sand and cement, ensuring that it is well blended.
 Now fill the trench upto a depth of 4 inches and smooth out the base material.

-Set the stones in the base by placing the stones side by side, leveling each stone in both direction.
-Once the base course is placed, set the next course by placing the stones in a staggered pattern making sure that each stone bridges the stones below it.
-To finish out the project backfill the wall with soil and compact.
+Set the stones in the base by placing the side of the stone by the side, leveling each stone in both directions.
+Once the base course is placed, set the next course by placing the stones in a staggered pattern, ensuring that each stone bridges the stones below it.
+To finish out the project, backfill the wall with soil and compact.